apooja1/NIPS_rebuttal/README.md

-The code used to make results for the additional experiments conducted for the rebuttal of the paper Robust Gaussian Process Regression with Huber Likelihood.
+The code used to obtain the results of the paper "Robust Gaussian process regression with Huber likelihood."
+Results for the additional experiments are included as well.
-The code in Matlab requires gpstuff package to be added in the path.
-And the code requires gpflow package.
+The code in Matlab requires gpstuff and gpflow package to be added in the path.